UK inquiry finds no clear evidence of Islamophobia in minister's 2020 sacking - ExBulletin

 UK inquiry finds no clear evidence of Islamophobia in minister’s 2020 sacking

-LONDON, April 6 (Reuters) – An ethics adviser to British Prime Minister Rishi Sunak said on Thursday he had found no clear evidence of Islamophobia to back up a lawmaker’s claims that she had been sacked from his ministerial post in 2020, in part because of his Muslim status. faith.
+An ethics adviser to British Prime Minister Rishi Sunak said on Thursday he had found no clear evidence of Islamophobia to back up a lawmaker’s claims that she was sacked from her ministerial post in 2020 in part because of of his Muslim faith.

 Spencer did not immediately respond to a request for comment.
 He and Ghani are currently ministers in Sunak’s government.